JPP/JSP Student Portal

 The JSP is open to non-licensed allied professionals such as spiritual directors, chaplains, alternative health care providers, educators and artists with a strong interest in advancing their knowledge of analytical psychology.

-Applicants for the 2020-2022 cohort will be accepted beginning January 1st, 2020.
 All applicants must submit an application form and fee, and complete an interview.

-Class sizes are small, held in our beautiful smart conference room in the historic Monadnock building.
-Click here to take a virtual tour of the institute.
+Class sizes are small, held in our beautiful smart conference room in the historic Monadnock Building.
+Click here to take a virtual tour of the Institute.

 "JPP has provided an exposure to an expansive set of tools.
 Through the readings and weekends I have found new ways of approaching clients every month.
 While I have had other great clinical experiences: graduate school, practicums, and clinical supervision, JPP has meaningfully enhanced my work and effectiveness with clients."

 - James Rust, LMSWJPP Class of 2016